Deep Operator BSDE: a Numerical Scheme to Approximate Solution Operators: Conclusion

-The present research is carried out within the frame and support of the ToppForsk project nr.
-274410 of the Research Council of Norway with the title STORM: Stochastics for Time-Space Risk Models.
+Pere Diaz Lozano is the corresponding author. \end{acks} \begin{funding} The present research is carried out within the frame and support of the ToppForsk project nr.
+274410 of the Research Council of Norway with the title STORM: Stochastics for Time-Space Risk Models. \end{funding}